Why is Amsterdam one of the Best Cities in Holland?

 Amsterdam Highlights: Consider Amsterdam a life-sized dollhouse.
 The charming 17th century historical atmosphere makes the whole city seem intimate.
 Small-scale buildings, little gathering squares and narrow streets add to the Lilliputian allure.

 Yet the city has the highest museum density in the world.
 Van Gogh is likely Holland’s most famous artistic son, and his eponymous museum here has many famed works from the tortured, earless artiste.
 The Rijksmuseum ranks as one of the worlds finest, and includes masterpieces from Rembrandt and Vermeer.
-The Holland Pass provides free entry into the Rijksmuseum.

 There are a few ways to get around this city of tulips: Take a canal bus, which uses a hop-on/hop-off system similar to a tour bus.
 With 14 stops near top tourist attractions, including the Heineken Brewery, you’ll hear English commentary that offers insight you may not find in a guidebook.
 If you want to travel more like a local, rent a bicycle and get lost in the city’s maze of culturally diverse neighborhoods.